Most people associate a diet with feeling miserable, having to eat the same boring foods over and over, and being hungry all the time.

 Here’s the thing with that way of eating for weight loss.

 It’s going to make you feel like crap, I guarantee that.

-Your body will be missing so many essential minerals and vitamins, so it’s worth it for you to consume a diet mainly of healthy, unprocessed foods like lean meats, vegetables, fruits, and healthy fats, and sprinkle in those foods that you love in moderation.
+Your body will be missing so many essential minerals and vitamins.
+It’s worth it to consume a diet mainly of healthy, unprocessed foods like lean meats, vegetables, fruits, and healthy fats, and sprinkle in those foods that you love in moderation.